manifold-systems/manifold/manifold-core-parent/manifold/README.md

 with a _compile-only_ scope.
 Conversely, the `manifold-science` library does not define any features exclusive to compile-time, so you always use it with default scoping so it is packaged with your executable artifact.

-### Static Configuration (default)
+###

 * Add the `-Xplugin:Manifold` javac argument
 * If using Kotlin or other alternative JVM language, put Manifold resources in a separate Java compiled module and add `-Amanifold.source.<file-ext>=<type-name-regex>` javac arguments to explicitly compile the resources.
 See [Explicit Resource Compilation](#explicit-resource-compilation) below.
+* IntelliJ: use _annotationProcessor_ scoping with IntelliJ for Manifold dependencies exclusive to compile-time features
-* Use _compile-only_ (Gradle) or _provided_ (Maven) scoping for Manifold dependencies exclusive to compile-time features
+* Android Studio: use _compile-only_ scoping for Manifold dependencies exclusive to compile-time features
-* Use default scoping for "rt" dependencies and any dependencies that are needed at runtime
+* Use default scoping for "rt" dependencies and other dependencies that are needed at runtime

 See [Setup]() for examples of using Manifold statically.

->`static` is the recommended configuration for most projects.
-Using it results in smaller, faster, more versatile
->projects.

-### Dynamic Configuration

-* Add the `-Xplugin:Manifold dynamic` javac argument
-* Use default scoping for Manifold dependencies, there is no need to add dependencies to "rt" modules.

-See [Setup]() for examples of using Manifold dynamically.

-### Mixed Configuration

-* Add the `-Xplugin:Manifold` javac argument
-* Use default scoping for Manifold dependencies, there is no need to add dependencies to "rt" modules.
-* You can statically compile as much or as little as preferred.

-See [Setup]() for examples using Manifold both statically and dynamically.

->Note, the only difference between dynamic and mixed configuration is the `dynamic` Manifold plugin argument, which
->prevents Manifold from compiling resource types to disk.

 ### Runtime Dependencies